apache/doris-website/versioned_docs/version-2.0/data-operate/import/load-manual.md

 2. `enable_nereids_dml_with_pipeline` in Session Variable to enable insert into to try to use the Pipeline engine.

-Whether or not the Pipeline engine is used when the above variable is enabled still depends on the Session Variables `enable_pipeline_engine`.
-If this value is `false`, the import will not use the Pipeline engine even if the above variable is set to `true`.
+When the above variables are turned on, whether and which set of Pipeline engine is used still depends on the settings of the other two Session Variables `enable_pipeline_engine` and `enable_pipeline_x_engine`.
+When both are enabled, PipelineX is selected in preference to the Pipeline Engine.
+If neither is enabled, the import will not be executed using the Pipeline engine even if the above variables are set to `true`.